nuitrcs/code_chatgpt/Answer to RPS exercise.md

 [ChatGPT Link to Conversation](https://chat.openai.com/share/801eca77-32af-4c69-9191-43f4259efcf1)

 **Note:** Please remember the original prompt is taken from the Advent of Code website.
-See here.
+See [link here](https://adventofcode.com/2022/day/2).